-All students are offered the opportunity of two weeks' work experience in the summerterns of KS4.
+All students are offered the opportunity of work experience at KS4.
 This is not a compulsory part of the curriculum, but is undertaken by the majority of students.
 The Careers Leader undertakes the overall organisation of work experience.

-Parents/Carers are informed and communicated with throughout the process and a work experience agreement form and work experience information form are completed.
+Parents/carers are informed and communicated with throughout the process and a work experience agreement form and work experience information form are completed.

-RAP contracts some functions to a third party, who checks that the placement meets with the schools requirements, the students will be treated fairly and they will undertake meaningful work.
+RAP contracts some functions to a third party, who checks that the placement meets with the school's requirements, the students will be treated fairly and they will undertake meaningful work.